bethlehem-dagnachew/customerio-in-app-messaging/README.md

 </script>
 ```

-If you are using Customer.io for a Vue.js Capacitor mobile application, add the following code to your build.gradle and MainActivity.java files, in addition to the above code.
-And create additional Customerio.java file
+If you are using Customer.io for a Vue.js Capacitor Android mobile application, you can also utilize the code provided below.
+Add the following code to your build.gradle and MainActivity.java files.
+Additionally, create an additional file named Customerio.java.

 ```//build.gradle
 dependencies {